New Constraints on Gauged U(1)$_{L_\mu-L_\tau}$ Models via $Z-Z'$ Mixing

 \section{Revisiting Analysis for Two-Zero Neutrino Mass Matrix Structures}

-Neutrino mass matrix or its inverse matrix often have various non-trivial structures in new physics models.
-We have seen in section \ref{sec:model} that the neutrino mass matrices in the minimal U(1)$_{L_\mu-L_\tau}$ models have two zero elements except for their symmetric counterparts.
-Such matrix structures are known to provide a prediction for the undetermined neutrino oscillation parameters, i.e., the neutrino Dirac and Majorana CP phases and the sum of the neutrino masses.
-It is pointed out in ref.~\cite{Asai:2018ocx} that in the minimal U(1)$_{L_\mu-L_\tau}$ models only the following three structures, called ${\bf C}$ minor, ${\bf B}_3$ texture, and ${\bf B}_4$ texture, can appear:
+Neutrino mass matrix or its inverse matrix often has non-trivial structures in new physics models with a lepton flavor symmetry.
+As seen in section \ref{sec:model}, the neutrino mass matrices in the minimal U(1)$_{L_\mu-L_\tau}$ models have two zero elements except for their symmetric counterparts.
+Such matrix structures are known to provide a prediction for undetermined neutrino oscillation parameters, i.e., the neutrino Dirac and Majorana CP phases and the sum of the neutrino masses in terms of known neutrino oscillation parameters.
+In the minimal U(1)$_{L_\mu-L_\tau}$ models, three neutrino mass matrix structures, called the ${\bf C}$ minor, ${\bf B}_3$ texture, and ${\bf B}_4$ texture, are obtained~\cite{Asai:2018ocx}:

-In this section, we outline the way of identifying correlations between the neutrino parameters from each matrix structure and observe their updated predictions.
+In this section, we outline how to extract the predictions for the neutrino oscillation parameters from the two-zero matrix structures.
+Then, we revisit the analysis for the ${\bf B}_3$ and ${\bf B}_4$ textures and update the predictions.
 See refs.~\cite{Asai:2017ryy,Asai:2018ocx} for further details of the analysis.